Gauthamjm007/Backend-NodeJS-Golang-Interview_QA/README.md

 **[⬆ Back to Top](#table-of-contents)**

-7. ### What are streams in Nodejs?
-Explain the different types of streams present in Nodejs?
+7. ### What are streams in Nodejs Explain the different types of streams present in Nodejs?

    Streams are objects that allow the reading of data from the source and writing of data to the destination as a continuous process.<br/>
    There are four types of streams.<br/>